jaeyoung-jane-choi/indigo/about.md

 <p>I’m currently an undergraduate at Sungkyunkwan University in Seoul, South Korea.
 I have a B.A in Library and Information Science and a B.S in Data Analytics. </p>

 <p>I’m interested in informatics, machine learning, deep learning and natural language processing.
-	My research goal is utilizing data to help people construct their worlds in a personalized approach.</p>
+	My research goal is in adapting technical methods to practice digital humanities.
+	Through my research, I wish to digitalize artifacts in innovative ways to bridge gaps between technology and history, literature, and other fields in humanities. </p>

 <h2>Skills</h2>